 The north-south fault that intersects the SRV trend is deemed to be geologically important as a carrier for silver and gold mineralization.
-It has been recently recognized that the Carranza and Cerro Colorado breccia zones, which manifest on surface, lie at the intersections of the north-south faults and the NE-SW SRV trend.
+The Carranza and Cerro Colorado breccia zones, which manifest on surface, lie at the intersections of the north-south faults and the NE-SW SRV trend.
 There are at least four such north-south faults that cross the property.